 5. Indulge In Sex With Caution

 Although Candida is not a typical sexually transmitted disease (STD), it can spread via contact between the mouth and genitals.
 If you are suffering from a penile yeast infection or a case of oral thrush, refrain from giving or receiving oral sex.
-Make sure you don’t risk your health by enjoying the pleasures of cunnilingus or fellatio with an infected
+Make sure you don’t risk your health by enjoying the pleasures of cunnilingus or fellatio with an infected partner as well.3

 6. Apply Coconut Oil To The Affected Areas